onekiloparsec/SwiftAA/README.md

 But **SwiftAA provides more modern and a lot more readable APIs**, taking advantage of the expressiveness of Swift and its various syntax elements, making it fun and easy of use.
 In fact, you simply can't use AA+ without having the AA book.
 While SwiftAA is precisely made to be accessible by anyone.
 Additional functions and algorithms are added to improve even more  the completeness and ease of use.
 In particular, **SwiftAA provides units safety** a lot stronger compared to C++ APIs.

-Moreover, **SwiftAA has a much larger unit tests coverage**.
+Moreover, **SwiftAA has a much larger unit tests coverage** (>90% for the Swift code!).
 In fact, unit tests are being carefully written with data directly taken from Jean Meeus' textbook, AA+ own tests, [USNO](http://www.usno.navy.mil), [SkySafari](https://skysafariastronomy.com) and [Xephem](http://www.clearskyinstitute.com/xephem/) (and thus trying to achieve a probably hypothetical consistency between these sources).

 Documentation